 How to Raise Issues at Public Meetings

+Public meetings are a great opportunity for you to have direct, personal contact with your policy makers and their aides.
 Legislators regularly make public appearances in their home district or state, particularly during congressional recesses.
 Many of them hold public forums or "Town Hall" meetings where they speak to, and accept questions from, the public.
-Town hall meetings are a great opportunity for you to have direct, personal contact with your policy makers and their aides.
-Even better, by asking a question and requiring a response on the spot, you can sometimes get your policy maker's position on the public record.
-Here are some tips to help you find out about meetings, prepare, and ask good questions:
+By asking a question and requiring a response on the spot, you can sometimes get your policy maker's position on the public record.

 - Prepare in advance.
 Spend a few minutes prior to the meeting identifying the exact question you want to ask and any information that you want to raise.
 You may also want to prepare a "second choice" question, in case someone else in the audience asks a similar question first.